 |UNO Student Health Insurance

 All students enrolled at UNO have access to Student Health Services, regardless of whether or not they have insurance of any kind.
 However, we only provide primary care.
-In order to provide access to specialist care, emergency room, and other services, Student Health Services arranges for an optional low-cost sickness and accident insurance policy.
-An informational packet is mailed to every registered student before the beginning of the Fall semester.
-If you do not want the plan, simply disregard the mailing.
-Otherwise these forms are also available in Student Health Services (UC 238), or on-line at www.uhcsr.com .
+In order to provide access to specialist care, emergency room, and other services, Student Health Services arranges for an optional low-cost injury and sickness insurance policy.
 Below are some frequently asked questions regarding the policy.
 It is the responsibility of the student to become familiar with the policy and use it properly should he/she decide to purchase it.
 UNO does not adjudicate claims nor does it intercede in claim disputes.
 Questions regarding claims or enrollment should be addressed to the insurance company (address below).
 Please read the policy carefully including the exclusions and call the insurance company with any questions!

 Do I have to buy the insurance in order to come to UNO Student Health Services?